 J-1 students must receive permission to work on campus from the International Student Office each July.

-Employment is limited to twenty (20) hours a week during the fall and spring semester.
+Employment is limited to twenty (20) hours per week during the fall and spring semester.

-You cannot begin applying for on-campus jobs at Dallas Theological Seminary until you have relocated to Dallas.
-In accordance with SEVIS, incoming transfer students may only begin on-campus employment after their new I-20 Form has being issued by Dallas Theological Seminary.
+In accordance with SEVIS, incoming transfer students may only begin on-campus employment after their new I-20 form has been issued by Dallas Theological Seminary.

 A general rule to go by is that it does not count as an on-campus job if you are not required to fill out paper work with the Human Resources at DTS.
 Some jobs occurring on Dallas campus are independent contracting jobs.
 These normally do not count as on campus employment (Hope Coffee is one of those exceptions).
 Please check with the International Student Office if you have questions regarding on campus employment.
 Please contact the ISO if you wish to apply for a job that you believe may be closely affiliated with DTS.